 Specifies that values in the columns must be unique.
-The identified columns must be defined as NOT NULL.

 FOREIGN KEY

 Specifies that the values in the columns must correspond to values in referenced primary key or unique columns or that they are NULL.

 Note: If the foreign key consists of multiple columns, and any column is NULL, the whole key is considered NULL.
 The insert is permitted no matter what is on the non-null columns.